-In 2011 for our sixty-second competition, the trustees are offering five Awards for short Essays for the purpose of stimulating thought and encouraging work on Gravitation.
-The stipulations follow:
+In 2012 for our sixty-third competition, the Trustees of the Gravity Research Foundation are offering five awards for short essays for the purpose of stimulating thought and encouraging work on gravitation.
+The stipulations follow.

-(1) We will make these Awards on May 15, 2011 for the best essays, 1500 words or less (excluding abstracts, diagrams, references and minimal equations), on the subject of Gravitation, its theory, applications, or effects.
+(1) The Trustees of the Gravity Research Foundation will make these Awards on May 15, 2012 for the best well-written essays, 1500 words or less (excluding abstracts, diagrams, references and minimal equations), on the subject of gravitation, its theory, applications, or effects.

 (2) The First Award will be $4000.00

 The Second Award will be 1250.00

 (3) Essays must be in English and e-mailed in a single PDF file before April 1, 2012.
 Early submission is desirable.
 One essay only will be accepted from each author.
 Notify us within 24 hours if you do not receive an e-mail confirmation of your submission.